 What is Social Networking?

 A site or community on the Internet where members can interact with one another and share content.
-This term is more or less used interchangeably with “social media” in reference to Internet marketing.
+This term is more or less used interchangeably with “social network” in reference to Internet marketing.

 Social Networking Marketers